jonathanharrell/cjarellano-v2/content/posts/company-nothing-to-do-with-all-to-do-with-her.md

 ---
 title: "COMPANY: Bobbie's Hobbies Are Just Like Robby's"
 date: 2022-04-10T01:58:26.232Z
-description: "Always sorry, always grateful. "
+description: "This adaptation feels fresh.
+It has nothing to do with-- all to do with her. "
 image: /static/img/company-1-mediumsquareat3x.jpg
 tags:
   - music